wp-plugins/backwpup/readme.txt

 = FTP Warnings =
 Please deactivate Pasive Mode and try it again.

+= Disabe some destionations for Backups =
+You can set in wp-config.php the following:
+<i>define('BACKWPUP_DESTS', 'S3,RSC,FTP,DROPBOX');</i>
+all listed destinations are allowed than.
+Destinations are:
+* MAIL = mail (can't excluded)
+* DIR = Directory (can't excluded)
+* S3 = Amazon S3
+* RSC = RackSpaceCloud
+* FTP = FTP Server
+* DROPBOX = Dropbox

 == Screenshots ==

 1. Job Page

 == Changelog ==
+= 1.5.0 =
+* use AWS SDK ver.1.2.4 now for Amazon S3
+* Update rackspase cloud files to ver.1.7.6
+* Added Job setteing import/export
+* Download link for last backup in Jobs tab
+* Link for last Log in Jobs tab
+* Logs can now compressed
+* Backup destinations can now be disabled (see help)
+* Bug fixes and improvements

 = 1.4.1 =
 * Dropbox changes
 * fixed problem on send log with mail